pixlpixie/SimpleHTMLEmail/README.md

 # SimpleHTMLEmail
-This is a simple html email
+This is a simple html email to work from, you can use it as a base or skeleton for your first project learning to become an email developer.